mliew21396/remote-work-u3/week-7/reading-material/javascript_intro_lab/1_numbers.md

 JavaScript also supports the modulus operator `%` which returns the remainder of a division operation.

-In addition to the usual operators, JavaScript also has a set of methods that can be called on any kind of number numbers.
-You can see a list of all of these methods on the [Number page of the MDN reference](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Number).
+In addition to the usual operators, JavaScript also has a set of methods that can be called on any kind of numbers.
+You can see a list of all of these methods on the [number page of the MDN reference](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Number).

 If you want to divide two integers and get an integer result (as you would in Ruby), you have to use the Math object's `floor` method.
 For example, if you want to write 391 seconds as "6 minutes and 31 seconds", you'd run: